Las Vegas Smog Check Services

 3. Drive responsibly: Avoid aggressive acceleration and excessive idling.

-4. Check tire pressure: Properly inflated tires improve fuel economy and reduce emissions.
+4. Check tire pressure: Properly inflated tires will improve fuel economy and reduce emissions.

 5. Get your car inspected regularly: This will help catch potential problems early on.